 In May 2015, we completed a historic project; for the first time since 1848, alumni will have their own hall on campus.
 Located in the heart of the campus, the Alex Trebek Alumni Hall is a special meeting point for alumni to explore new ideas, reconnect with former classmates and rediscover their alma mater.
 It’s a living symbol of alumni commitment towards their alma mater, and a recognition by the University of its proudest ambassadors.

-We look forward to meeting you at one of the uO2.0 series of events in the fall or during Alumni Week in May 2018.
+We look forward to meeting you at one of the uO2.0 series of events in the fall or during Alumni Week.

 Elizabeth Rody (BA ’83)